quobyte/quobyte-in-action/0x_integrating_ldap/README.md

 # Use LDAP as Quobyte user directory to authenticate Quobyte users

 You can use an external directory tree to authenticate users who want to access a Quobyte system.
-This authentication works for Webconsole, CLLI and API.
+This authentication works for Webconsole, CLI and API.

 You will need a dedicated LDAP user ("bind user") too look up the username that is going to be authenticated in the given LDAP database.
 I a second step the users distinguished name + the presented password will be taken to authenticate against the LDAP directory database.